minhhuylqd/AllPurposePreset/README.md

 git clone https://github.com/minhhuylqd/AllPurposePreset.git
 ```

-Run the install script.
+Change the direction to the repo's folder, then run the install script.
 The current install script does not support Flatpak install, yet.

 ```
+cd AllPurposePreset
 ./install.sh
 ```